 Thereafter, a growing number of governments also used such P3s to finance, build, and operate new airports or airport terminals, electricity facilities, seaports, and toll roads.

 The sale or lease of an existing facility is called a “brownfield” transaction (in part because significant refurbishment may be needed).
 By contrast, P3s for brand new facilities are referred to as “greenfield” transactions.

-Additionally, a substantial amount of U.S. infrastructure is owned and operated by the private sector, including most of the U.S. energy production and electric and gas utility infrastructure.
+In the United States, a significant amount of infrastructure is owned and operated by the private sector, including most U.S. energy production and electric and gas utility infrastructure as well as a portion of water and wastewater infrastructure.
 These assets may be held through publicly traded corporations or (in the case of energy) master limited partnerships, or they may be owned directly by private investors.

-This report reviews 2019 developments in the infrastructure investment fund world, focusing on transportation infrastructure.
+This section of the Annual Privatization Report reviews 2020 developments in the infrastructure investment fund world, focusing on transportation infrastructure.
 While the scope of the report is global, it pays particular attention to U.S. developments in P3 infrastructure and the growth of U.S. pension fund investing in this field.

 Part 1 Introduction

 Part 2 Major Infrastructure Investment Funds And Trends

 Part 3 P3 Companies And Projects